Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than when acted out?**

 **Did new ideas about the piece surface once you were on your feet?**
+People care about seeing it on a larger screen.

 **Are there key moments in the interaction where things could go in a different direction?**

+Two people could be having a conversation using the screen as an intermediary.

 Iterate your storyboards to capture key non-sequential aspects of the interaction.

 ## Part C. Prototype the Light (light first!)